pantheon-systems/documentation/source/content/terminus/07-create.md

      composer test
     ```

 To add more tests, create more files with `.bats` extensions, and populate them with `@test` blocks as shown above.
 Tests consist of simple bash expressions; any command that returns a non-zero result code signifies failure.
-See the [documentation on writing BATS tests](https://github.com/sstephenson/bats#writing-tests) for more information.
+Refer the [documentation on writing BATS tests](https://github.com/sstephenson/bats#writing-tests) for more information.

 ### Automating Tests

-At this point, it would be a good idea to [configure your project tests to run automatically on Circle CI](https://circleci.com/docs/1.0/getting-started/).
+You can [configure your project tests to run automatically on Circle CI](https://circleci.com/docs/1.0/getting-started/).
 You'll need to keep a Sandbox site online to run the tests against.

 1. Copy the contents below into a file named `circle.yml` in your plugin project: